 Channel strategy starts with unit economics: customer acquisition cost, lifetime value, close rate, and marginal return by source.
 We prioritize channels where spend converts into profitable pipeline, then expand only when data supports expansion.

 Every campaign sits inside a unified attribution model.
 Lead source tagging, campaign-level tracking, and closed-loop reporting show what spend generated revenue, not just clicks or form fills.
-Web conversion, AI response, and nurture automation ensure traffic turns into qualified sales conversations.

 Orchestration feeds sales systems design.
 Marketing creates demand, sales converts it, and conversion data feeds targeting and budget decisions.
-This creates a compounding loop where improved close rates increase allowable acquisition cost and unlock profitable scale.

 When channel strategy, sales process, and automation run on shared metrics, every dollar gets smarter over time.
-That compounding effect is where durable advantage comes from.